swapnil105/Ethical-Hacking-Projects/README.md

 ## 📁 Project Contents

-- `Polished_CEH_Project_Swapnil.pdf` – Full project report including screenshots and commands used.
+- 'CEH_Project_Swapnil.pdf` – Full project report including screenshots and commands used.
 - Screenshots of each stage: network scanning, service exploitation, and privilege escalation.

 ---